5T33Z0/Clover-Crate/01_ACPI/README.md

 ### FixIDE

-In the 10.6.1 system, there was a panic on the AppleIntelPIIXATA.kext.
+In the 10.6.1 system, there was a panic on the `AppleIntelPIIXATA.kext`.
 Two solutions to the problem: use the corrected kext, or fix the device in the DSDT.
 And for more modern systems?
 Use it, if there is such a controller (which is highly unlikely since IDE is no longer used).

 ### FixSATA

 Fixes some problems with SATA, and removes the yellowness of disk icons in the system by mimicry under ICH6.
 Actually a controversial method, however, without this fix, my DVDs will not play, and for a DVD the drive should not be removable.
 Those. just replacing the icon is not an option!
-There is an alternative, solved by adding a fix with the AppleAHCIport.kext.
+There is an alternative, solved by adding a fix with the `AppleAHCIport.kext`.
 See the chapter on patching kexts.
 And, accordingly, this bit can be omitted!
 One of the few bits I recommend not to use.

 ### FixFirewire